-A new public road and bridge called the Southern Port Access Route (SPAR) to link the North and South Port Estates.
+1. Construction of a new public road and bridge called the Southern Port Access Route (SPAR) to link the North and South Port Estates (Figure 16 and Figure 17).

-The route will include a new bridge over the River Liffey.
-It will be located immediately east of Tom Clarke Bridge and north of the R131.
-The route will facilitate Heavy Goods Vehicles (HGVs), active travel users (pedestrians, cyclists, wheelers etc), emergency (blue light) vehicle services and public transport users moving to and from the South Port and Poolbeg Peninsula.
-The SPAR will allow the 3FM Project to be fully rail enabled through rapid shunting of freight by electric vehicles from the South Port Estate, across the Liffey, to rail intermodal facilities in the vicinity of the North Port Estate.
-The SPAR will have a direct connection to the Dublin Tunnel via the North Port Estate road system.
+The route will include a new opening bridge over the River Liffey and a viaduct running parallel to the south bank of the River Liffey.
+The bridge will be located immediately east of Tom Clarke Bridge.
+The route will facilitate Heavy Goods Vehicles (HGVs), active travel users (pedestrians, cyclists, wheelers etc.), blue light services and public transport users moving to and from the South Port and Poolbeg Peninsula.
+The SPAR will allow the 3FM Project to be fully rail enabled through rapid road shunting of freight by electric vehicles from the South Port Estate, across the Liffey, to rail intermodal facilities in the vicinity of the North Port Estate.
+The SPAR will also have a direct connection to the Dublin Tunnel (aka Dublin Port Tunnel) via the North Port road system.